ashishHomble/homble-frontend-assessment/README.md

 - 2 columns on medium screens
 - 1 column on mobile devices

-4. Handle products with multiple images appropriately, ensuring that each image can redirect according to its redirect URL.
+4. Use skeleton components while products are loading
-5. Use skeleton components while products are loading
+5. On Click of the product tile it should redirect to the specific product page.
 6. Create a “Add Product Button”:
 7. Opens a modal with 3 input fields and “Add” button: